artshllk/artshllk/README.md

 ---

-### 📚 Education

-**Bachelor of Computer Science**
-UBT - University for Business and Technology, Kosovo

----

-### 🌍 Remote Collaboration

-Based in Pristina, Kosovo — experienced in working remotely with engineering teams across different time zones and cultures.

----

 ### 🔎 Always Learning

 I enjoy exploring new tools, writing clean and maintainable test code, and contributing to projects where quality and automation matter.
 Always open to exciting frontend or automation opportunities.